Ewanrigg: Governance

-Ewanrigg is in the parliamentary constituency of Workington, Mark Jenkinson is the Member of parliament.
+Ewanrigg is in the parliamentary constituency of Penrith and Solway.

-For Local Government purposes it is in the Maryport North Ward of Allerdale Borough Council and the Maryport North Ward of Cumbria County Council.
+For Local Government purposes it is in the Cumberland unitary authority area.

 Ewanrigg does not have its own Parish Council, instead it is part of Maryport Town Council.

 Transport

 For transport there is the A594 road going through the settlement and the A596 road nearby; Maryport railway station is also nearby.
 Other suburbs of Maryport include Ellenborough, Netherton and Glasson.